-Another way to hurt your blog post is to write an article that is one huge paragraph.
-It is not only difficult to read, but it will actually turn your readers off.
+Another way to hurt your blog post is to write an article that is one enormous paragraph.
+It is not only challenging to read, but it will turn your readers off.
 Here are some things to keep in mind when writing your post:

 - Try bullet points or numbered items.
 That is what I’ve done in this post.
-It gives the reader direction and they know exactly what I will be discussing in each section.
-It also provides a great break between items so that there is no confusion as to what will be discussed.
+It gives the reader direction, and they know exactly what I will be discussing in each section.
+It also provides a great break between items so that there is no confusion about what you are talking about.

 - Shorter paragraphs.
 When writing a story, don’t have long paragraphs.
 Those can lose readers.
 Aim for no more than 3 – 4 sentences in any paragraph.
 It breaks it up and makes the post simpler to read.

 - Make sure you have white space.
-If your post is nothing but text with little, to no white space, it can overwhelm your readers.
+If your post is nothing but text with little to no white space, it can overwhelm your readers.
 White space breaks up the post.
 Just look at this article you are reading right now.
-You see white space between each section and that makes it simpler to read.
+You see white space between each section, and that makes it simpler to understand.

 - Use images.
-I mentioned that you need an image on your post.
-But, if you have a longer article, break it up by placing some images in the post.
-This is one I wrote on my other site.
+I mentioned that you need an image in your post.
+But, if you have a longer article, break it up by placing some photos in the post.
+Check out this example.
 It is all about how to save money planning a wedding.
-Since it is a lengthy post, I sprinkled in some images to help break it up and make it easier to read.
+Since it is a lengthy post, there are images added to make it easier to read.

 - Use sub-headings.
 Sub-headings use a larger font and are bold.
 They stand out.
-These help break up sections and ideas and improve the flow or your article.
+They help break up sections and ideas and improve the flow of your article.

 - Use bold and italics.
-If you have words that need to stand out, bold or italicize them.
+When you have words that need to stand out, be sure to bold or italicize them.
 That makes them pop and ads interest to your article.

 10. Going rogue on your site